- What does Coding Temple do?

 Coding Temple is a Python data science and web development bootcamp with online and onsite courses in Dallas and Chicago.
 The online bootcamp, which is only available for the data science course, utilizes the same curriculum as onsite.
 All of the bootcamps offered by Coding Temple last 10 weeks.

 The Python + data science bootcamp teaches the tools and technologies required to envision, design, build, test, and deploy completely functional web applications using Python and Django.
 According to the course description, students should expect time spent on homework review, discussions, lectures, technical quizzes, and programming exercises.
 Some of the concepts taught in the course are HTTP, databases, libraries, frameworks, DRY code, and design patterns.
 The onsite Python course is full-time Monday-Friday and the online course takes place from 5:30-9:30pm CST Monday-Friday.

-For students looking to learn web development, the full stack web dev bootcamp teaches .NET and C#, specifically focusing on a set of mature technologies created and maintained by Microsoft, as well as several open-source libraries.
+For students looking to learn web development, the full stack web dev bootcamp teaches .NET and C#.
+It specifically focusing on a set of mature technologies created and maintained by Microsoft, as well as several open-source libraries.
 The languages covered in this course consistently rank as some of the most-popular and in-demand across several different indexes.
 In class, students participate in lectures on new technologies and reviews of the fundamentals.
 While working on projects, students in the course will be by themselves as well as partnered up for pair programming.

 Who is Coding Temple for?

 In the admissions process, Coding Temple looks for students who demonstrate a level of aptitude that will allow them to succeed.
 Like most bootcamps, students need to work hard to be successful.